 3. Use emoji reactions to collect employee feedback

-Emoji reactions are a great way for your employees to quickly respond to a question, while maintaining the fun feel of your newsletter.
+Emoji reactions are a great way for your employees to respond quickly to a question while maintaining the fun feel of your newsletter.
 This company newsletter idea is one of our favourites!

 Collecting employee feedback is a win-win situation: your employees feel heard by being able to contribute their opinion, and you get feedback from your newsletter.

-Here are what emoji reactions look like in your newsletter when built with ContactMonkey’s drag-and-drop template builder:
+Here are what emoji reactions look like in ContactMonkey’s drag-and-drop email template builder:

 Key takeaway: When designing your employee newsletter, the more you know about your audience the better you can tailor content for them.
 Use emoji reactions in your newsletter to let your employees voice their opinion.